retnullyu/retnullyu/README.md

 # Hi  👋

-**The three most important things in my life so far are programming skills, health and English ability.**
+**The three most important things in my life so far are programming skills, ability to discover vulnerabilities and making money.**

 - 🏢 I'm currently working at JD as an information security engineer.
 - 🚀 I use daily: